-Psoriasis is a common skin condition, usually characterised by red, scaly patches that may be sore or itchy.
-The patches occur most commonly on the knees, elbows, lower back and scalp, although the skin can be affected anywhere on the body.
-The nails may also be involved, and a small number of people also get pain and swelling of the joints (psoriatic arthritis).
+Psoriasis is a common skin condition with the main symptom being red, scaly patches that may be sore or itchy.
+The patches mostly affect the knees, elbows, lower back and scalp, although skin anywhere on the body can be affected.

-Psoriasis is a chronic (ongoing) condition.
-Although people of any age can be affected, the most common age for psoriasis to start is late teens to early adulthood.
+People of any age can get psoriasis, but the most common age for psoriasis to start is late teens to early adulthood.
 While there is no cure for psoriasis, there are treatments and self-care measures that can help control the symptoms.

 - red patches of skin covered with white or silvery scales;